 Now all emails sent from the shared mailbox will be stamped with either shared or user mailbox signature, depending on the delegate rights of the sender.

 - You set up signatures once and forget about it.
-They are added automatically on the server side.
+They are added automatically to every email.

 - The users don’t have to switch between accounts to send emails with a proper signature.